Henadek/Process-Payment-App/README.md

 # Process-Payment-App

 ### This is a Flask web app that makes payment with 3 different Payment Gateways:
-  - Braintree's API (Allows PayPal and Other Credit/Debit Cards)
+  - ExpensivePaymentGateway -> Braintree's API (Allows PayPal and Other Credit/Debit Cards)
-  - Stripe API
+  - CheapPaymentGateway -> Stripe API
-  - Square API
+  - PremiumPaymentGateway -> Square API

   Each of these gateways are called based on the amount of payment in GBP to be made.